Languages Supported

 Conclusion

 TelemetryOS applications are standard web applications running in Chrome.
 If it works in a modern Chrome browser and follows iframe security constraints, it will work on TelemetryOS.
 Use React (recommended) or any JavaScript framework, leverage the full browser API surface, and integrate with external services via standard web APIs.
-The SDK provides JavaScript APIs for platform-specific features, keeping your application code familiar web development patterns.
+The SDK provides JavaScript APIs for platform-specific features, keeping application code in familiar web development patterns.

 What’s Next